hekmon/subtitles-ai-ocr/README.md

 # Subtitles AI OCR

-Decode Bluray PGS or DVD VobSub subtitles and extract their embedded text using an external (with OpenAI API) Vision Language Model to create an output SRT file.
+Decode Bluray PGS or DVD VobSub subtitles and extract their embedded text using a Vision Language Model (OpenAI API compatible) to create an output SRT file.

 ## Usage